TomDDG/ZXPicoMD/Code/README.md

 527     1           Data Block Checksum of previous 512bytes
 ````

-The MDR image format used by ZX PicoMD and many emulators is basically 254 543byte blocks with a final single additional byte which denotes whether the cartridge is write protected or not.
+An MDR image used by ZX PicoMD and many emulators is basically just 254 of these 543byte blocks put together with a final single additional byte which denotes whether the cartridge is write protected or not.
+There are more advanced format such as MDX which also record the data in the gaps which better represents the actual cartridge tape contents.
+I may adopt this format one day but for now MDR is fine.

-On a real cartridge tape the sectors are placed in descending order 254 to 1 (no sector 0) with small gaps between the header and data block and also between each sector.
-The header to data gap is ~3.75ms and the gap between two sectors is ~7ms, as said above manipulating these gaps is one way to get more data onto the tape.
-The header and data blocks also have a preamble of 12bytes which tells the IF1 when the actual data is starting, this is made up of ten 0x00 bytes and 2 0xff bytes.
+On a real cartridge tape the sectors are placed in descending order, 254 to 1 (no sector 0) with small gaps between the header and data block and also between each sector.
+The header to data gap is ~3.75ms and the gap between two sectors is ~7ms.
+As noted above manipulating these gaps is one way to get more data onto the tape.
+On the tape the header and data blocks also have a preamble of 12bytes which tells the IF1 when the actual data is starting, this is made up of ten `0x00` bytes and 2 `0xff` bytes.
 When playing back from the ZX PicoMD these additional bytes need to be added before the real data, although as they are always the same there is no need to add to the image file stored on the SD Card.

 ## Notes on Cartridge Formatting

 As noted above the format is the only time when the sector headers are written to the cartridge and as such the ZX PicoMD needs to be aware that a format is happening.
-During a format the IF1 will acutally write more than the 528bytes normally exepected during a write operation, 99bytes if using the standard ROM routines.
-These additional bytes are used to identify that a format is happening.
+During a format the IF1 will acutally write more than the 528bytes exepected during a write operation, 99bytes if using the standard ROM routines.
+These additional bytes are used by the ZX PicoMD to identify that a format is happening.

 During a format the IF1 sends all 254 sectors in turn, writing the header with the sector number and cartridge name and a data block with `0xfc` in all bytes.
 The IF1 then reads all the data blocks checking the data is always `0xfc` and marking any bad sectors for a final write phase.
 This final pahse enables all the good sectors by clearing the data block only, basically writing `0x00` to all bytes.
 A bad sector is noted by an EOF flag with a data length of 0, the data block is also not set to `0x00` and remains as `0xfc`.